steeleduncan/cix/Readme.md

 }
 ```

-The `statuspat` is optional, but it is required if you want to push the statuses to Github.
-When generating it, please generate something with Read/Write permissions on Commit Statuses only.
-Cix doesn't do anything other than push a commit status
+The `statuspat` is technically optional, but it is the only way to view the results by pushing statuses back to github.
+When generating it, please generate a token with Read/Write permissions on Commit Statuses only.
+Cix doesn't do anything other than push a commit status, and it is safest not grant any permissions it would not need.

+Cix will use git to pull the repositories over SSH, using whatever permissions are available in that context.

 Please note that this is not, and never will be, a replacement for Hydra.
-It is vastly easier to setup than Hydra, especially on non-NixOS machines, and will serve many people's needs.
+It is simpler to setup than Hydra, especially on non-NixOS machines, and will serve many people's needs.
 However Hydra is much more featured than Cix, presents its own Web UI, maintains artefact & log stores, and supports clustering build machines, none of which are planned for Cix.

-Cix will use git to pull the repositories over SSH, using whatever permissions are available in that context.

-This was inspired by [nix-simple-ci](https://github.com/ElvishJerricco/nix-simple-ci)
+Cix was inspired by [nix-simple-ci](https://github.com/ElvishJerricco/nix-simple-ci)

 ## Things Cix does